-whistleblowing and for receiving and investigating complaints from the public
+Whistleblowing and for receiving and investigating complaints from the public

-Council have a Whistleblowing Policy (last reviewed November 2017) in place.
+Council have a Raising Concerns Policy (last reviewed December 2020) in place.
 This policy was circulated to all staff and Elected Members.
-The Whistleblowing Policy is also published on Council's website.
+The Raising Concerns Policy is also published on Council's website.

-Council's Whistleblowing Policy was activated once during 2019/20.
+Council's Whistleblowing Policy was activated once during 2020/21.
 The Whistleblowing allegation was fully investigated and closed out.

-Council has established a corporate Complaints Policy and recording system which is maintained by the Policy Team.
-The Complaints Policy ensures that all formal public complaints are appropriately investigated and responded to.
-Council received 34 formal complaints during 2019/20.
-Of the 34 formal complaints received 6 reached Stage 2 of Council's Complaints Policy with 2 being referred to the Northern Ireland Public Service Ombudsman and 0 to the Equality Commission for Northern Ireland.
+Council have a robust corporate Complaints Policy and recording system which is maintained by the Policy Team.
+The Complaints Policy ensures that all public complaints, both formal and informal, are appropriately registered, investigated and responded to.
+Council received 127 complaints during 2020/21 - 99 informal, 19 stage 1 formal and 9 stage 2 formal.
+Of the formal complaints received, 9 reached Stage 2 of Council's Complaints Policy with 7 being referred to the Northern Ireland Public Service Ombudsman and 0 to the Equality Commission for Northern Ireland.